xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

    The set of historyless variables in a state 'i' is given by

-                        HLV(i) \subset RV(i)
+                        HLV(i) \subset RV(i)                                (6)

    For all 'v in HLV(i)' determined by 'v from op(i)' it holds that

-                   v not a function of V(k) forall 'k' in P(i)
+                   v not a function of V(k) forall 'k' in P(i)              (7)

    where 'P(i)' is the set of predecessor states of 'i'.

+A variable can only be history less, if 'op(i)' assigns a constant to it which is independent of previous states or paths.
 When history becomes important, then the development of a variable setting must be accomplished at 'run-time' using system memory.
 This is accomplished by 'auxiliary variables'.

 DEFINITION: A, A(v) -- Auxiliary Variables